namnguyenthanhwork/RoboCode-GuessFactor-MeleeStrategy/README.md

   - Movement:
     - Just random moving in the same direction.
     - Wall-smooth: implemented by myself.
 The code is huge, but it works nicely.
 May need huge refactor, so I won't, lol!!!
-    - Hitting wall or Enemies: reverse direction
+    - 1 enemie: reverse direction Solo mode.
-Solo mode
-2. <strong>TheUnfoldingRobot</strong>:
+2. <strong>The Unfolding Robot</strong>:
   - My advanced robot compare to Cham.
     I named it after reading the book "Reinventing Organizations": the robot is on the journey of unfolding itself.
   - In general, it will behave differently when 1-on-1 and melee (battle with many bots).
 It combine strategies for Radar, Gun and Movement differently depend on the situations.